The best food processor salsa you can throw together in 5 minutes!

 I love having simple, healthy recipes that I can pull together quickly.
 It makes snack and mealtime a cinch, rather than a chore.

-This simple Cuisinart salsa is packed full of fresh ingredients you can get at a local farmers market or the grocery store.
+This simple Cuisinart salsa is packed full of fresh ingredients you can get at a local farmers market or the grocery store to right out in your garden.

 Some of these links are affiliate links.
 You can read my full disclosure HERE.